Bokeh-Solutions/Wan_Emulator_Frontend/README.md

   ```
 + The Frontend application should be installed by default on `/opt/wan_frontend` unless the script was changed

-**_Note:_**: This script is provided as_is, no support comes with it and you are responsible to run it on your systems, if something breaks youa re the only one to blame...
+**_Note:_**: This tool is provided as_is, no support comes with it and you are responsible to run it on your systems, if something breaks you are the only one to blame...